1899 Kentucky gubernatorial election: Campaign

-In the final two weeks of the campaign, Brown was injured in an accident and became a wheelchair user.
+In the final two weeks of the campaign, Brown was injured in an accident and required a wheelchair.
 This was a severe blow to an already faltering campaign, and it became clear the race would primarily be between Goebel and Taylor.
 Both men spent the last days of the campaign in Louisville, knowing that, with its sizable population, it would be key to the election.
 Goebel continued his attack on the Louisville and Nashville Railroad, supporting striking laborers from the railroad and charging that the Republican party was controlled by trusts.
 Both Republicans and Democrats warned of the possibility that election fraud and violence would be perpetrated by the other side.
 Louisville mayor Charles P. Weaver, a Goebel Democrat, added 500 recruits to the city's police force just before the election, leading to charges that voter intimidation would occur in that city.
 Governor Bradley countered by ordering the state militia to be ready to quell any disturbances across the state.
 On election day, the headline of the Courier-Journal proclaimed "BAYONET Rule".